Radix Sort Algorithm in Data Structure

 List of integers to be sorted

-Let’s try to sort the list of integers in the above figure in an ascending order using the Radix Sort algorithm.
+Let us sort the list of integers in the above figure in ascending order using Radix Sort.

-Here are the steps to perform the Radix Sorting process:
+Here are the steps to perform the Radix Sort process:

-Step 1) Identify the element with the maximum value in the list.
-In this case, it is 835.
+Step 1) Identify the maximum element in the list.
+Here it is 835.

-Step 4) Determine the base of the elements.
-Since this is a decimal system, the base will be 10.
+Step 3) Determine the base.
+Since this is decimal, the base is 10.

 a) First iteration